-EYE presents the first solo exhibition in the Netherlands by British artist Anthony McCall.
-Since the 1970s McCall has produced a remarkable body of work that includes drawings, performances and—most importantly for this exhibition—his large-scale light-projection installations, so-called "solid light films".
+From 28 September to 30 November 2014, EYE presented the first solo exhibition in the Netherlands by British artist Anthony McCall.
+Since the 1970s McCall has produced a remarkable body of work that includes drawings, performances and—most importantly for this exhibition—his large-scale light-projection installations, so-called ‘solid light films’.
 McCall's sculptural light projections are at once minimalist in form and magical in effect, theoretical in essence and visceral when experienced.
-His moving light sculptures are in a permanent state of flux, consistently refusing to be classified by the confined categories of art history such as "sculpture" and "film".
-The exhibition not only presents some of the most important solid light films but also tracks their development back to McCall's early work.
+His moving light sculptures are in a permanent state of flux, consistently refusing to be classified by the confined categories of art history such as ‘sculpture’ and ‘film’.

 solid light films

 McCall's first solid light film, Line Describing a Cone (1973), consists of a 16mm projector and a roll of film.
 McCall treated the role of film with a simple animation technique in such a way that a single white dot on the screen gradually grows into a full circle.
 When projected in an open gallery space filled with a thin mist in the air the light beam of the projector becomes sculptural.